 Nearly 6,000 people die from alcohol-related diseases every year in Australia.
 That is one person every 90 minutes.
 Possibly due to its legality, many overlook how dangerous alcohol can be to their health.
 However, the consequences that come with consuming alcohol can be just as dangerous as illicit drugs.

-Whether it is from its decision-inhibiting effects, or the actual biological strain it put on the human body, alcohol can be one of the most dangerous substances in the world.
-Yet, drinking culture and the popularization of binge drinking have turned alcohol consumption into something that is not just legally and culturally accepted, but popular as well.
-Many movies, TV shows, and celebrities depict drinking as something that is cool, fun, and life-fulfilling; when it is actually has the opposite effect.
-Regularly consuming alcohol or binge drinking, defined in Australia as 6 drinks in two hours for men or 4 drinks in two hours women, can lead to lifelong dependence.
+Whether it is because of its judgment-impairing effects or the strain it puts on the human body, alcohol can be one of the most dangerous substances in the world.
+Yet drinking culture and the popularization of binge drinking have turned alcohol consumption into something that is not just legally and culturally accepted, but popular as well.
+Many movies, TV shows, and celebrities depict drinking as something that is cool, fun, and life-fulfilling; it actually has the opposite effect.
+Binge drinking, defined in Australia as 6 drinks in 2 hours for men or 4 drinks in 2 hours women, can lead to lifelong dependence.

-In Australia, determined to be the 20th drunkest nation by the World Health Organization, 30 per cent of fatal car crashes are due to someone driving while under the influence of alcohol.
-By comparison, Russia is ranked 4th and alcohol only ties into 9 per cent of fatal car crashes.
+In Australia, determined to be the 20th drunkest nation by the World Health Organization, 30% of fatal car crashes are due to someone driving while under the influence of alcohol.
+By comparison, Russia is ranked 4th and alcohol only ties into 9% of fatal car crashes.

 The World Health Organization determined that Australians were consuming 11.2 litres of pure alcohol per person a year.

 There was an average of 400 alcohol-related hospitalizations a day from 2012 to 2013 in Australia.
 That comes out to 146,000 a year.

 In 2015, there were a total number of 5,785 deaths from alcohol-related diseases.
 This follows the trend of roughly 6,000 deaths every year.

 The Most Abused Drugs In Australia